-Guideline 9 (Indirect longevity exposures):
+Guideline 9 (Longevity bonds):

-- 7.48 The Guideline clarifies the appropriate treatment of exposures to longevity instruments and sets out that the exposure of longevity instruments should be modelled in a manner consistent with a portfolio of life insurance contracts with the same features on aggregate. - 7.49 Again this ensures consistency between equivalent aggregate risks in different forms by avoiding arbitrary changes to capital requirements based on the form. - 7.50 A significant impact is therefore more likely to stem from the omission of these requirements, due to possible incentives to hold risks in particular forms; ensuring consistency minimises the impact by avoiding incentivising undertakings to take certain forms of risk which is not driven by the underlying substance. - 7.51 Additional (with respect to the baseline) costs and benefits of having this Guideline can be summarised as follows. - 7.52 With regard to costs: - On the side of undertakings: Limited as it ensures consistency of treatment; - On the side of NSAs: None: - On the side of policy holders: None. - 7.53 With regard to benefits: - On the side of undertakings: Clarity of the process to be followed. - On the side of NSAs: Proportional, consistent and robust prudential outcomes: - On the side of policyholders: More adequate level of protection.
+- 7.43 The Guideline clarifies the appropriate treatment of exposures to longevity instruments and sets out that the exposure of longevity instruments should be modelled in a manner consistent with a portfolio of life insurance contracts with the same features on aggregate. - 7.44 Again this ensures consistency between equivalent aggregate risks in different forms by avoiding arbitrary changes to capital requirements based on the form. - 7.45 A significant impact is therefore more likely to stem from the omission of these requirements, due to possible incentives to hold risks in particular forms; ensuring consistency minimises the impact by avoiding incentivising undertakings to take certain forms of risk which is not driven by the underlying substance. - 7.46 Additional (with respect to the baseline) costs and benefits of having this Guideline can be summarised as follows.

+- On the side of undertakings: Limited as it ensures consistency of treatment;

+- On the side of NSAs: None;

+- On the side of policy holders: None.

+- On the side of undertakings: Clarity of the process to be followed. - On the side of NSAs: Proportional, consistent and robust prudential outcomes: - On the side of policyholders: More adequate level of protection.

-- 7.54 EIOPA considers that the proposed Guidelines help mitigating the risk of an inconsistent approach to the look-through process.
-As such, they contribute to the convergence of undertakings towards appropriate standards of capital. - 7.55 All these beneficial effects are achieved with relatively small additional costs and even with extremely significant gains in terms of the burden to undertakings and supervisory authorities that would have been otherwise necessary. - 7.56 Policy holders will surely benefit from high standards of quality for data and the transparency assured by the set of explanations and clarifications provided by EIOPA.
-In particular, they give EIOPA and the NSAs a harmonised framework to supervise undertakings using the Standard Formula. - 7.57 All in all, considering all costs and benefits, the adoption of the set of Guidelines can be considered bringing sure net benefits.
+- 7.49 EIOPA considers that the proposed Guidelines help mitigating the risk of an inconsistent approach to the look-through process.
+As such, they contribute to the convergence of undertakings towards appropriate standards of capital. - 7.50 All these beneficial effects are achieved with relatively small additional costs and even with extremely significant gains in terms of the burden to undertakings and supervisory authorities that would have been otherwise necessary.

+- 7.51 Policy holders will surely benefit from high standards of quality for data and the transparency assured by the set of explanations and clarifications provided by EIOPA.
+In particular, they give EIOPA and the NSAs a harmonised framework to supervise undertakings using the Standard Formula. - 7.52 All in all, considering all costs and benefits, the adoption of the set of Guidelines can be considered bringing sure net benefits.